Protecting Your Liverpool, NY Home’s Foundation: The Importance of a Proper Drainage System

 If your yard holds water after rain, your basement gets damp, or you’ve noticed erosion near the house — those aren’t small issues to deal with later.
 They’re a drainage system telling you it either doesn’t exist or isn’t working.

 We serve Liverpool and communities throughout Onondaga and Oswego Counties.
-Our assessments are free, and we give you a straight answer about what the property needs rather than upselling a solution that’s bigger than the problem.
+Our assessments are free, and we give you a straight answer about what the property needs.

 Give Ground Force Property Services, LLC a call at 315-461-7747, or schedule your free consultation.